Integralist/integralist.co.uk/content/page/resume.md

 Her feedback also hints at something bigger which I strive for: to help others to do their best work and to push/promote the good work other engineers do (especially those from either a diverse background or minority).

 I care a lot about the people I work with, and aim to build meaningful relationships with people across the company.
 In doing so I hope to ensure that we collectively are able to work as a cohesive unit, and thus provide great value to our users.

+## Summary

+I ideally want to get across two fundamental things about me:

+1. I'm very passionate about programming and the openness of the web
+2. I love getting the chance to learn and experience new things

 ## Connect